haoxiang-xu/data-551-project/README.md

 ## User Interaction
 - Users can filter results based on **Type, Genres, Studio**.
-- Hovering over graphs provides detailed data points for deeper analysis.
+- Hovering over graphs provides **detailed data points** for deeper analysis.
-- Adjusting and dragging the slider on the bottom of the page for time filtering.
+- Adjusting and dragging the slider on the bottom plot to **filter the time period**.

 ## Sketch of App Layout
 ![Dashboard Sketch](link_to_sketch_image)